paulvantieghem/hugo-website/content/authors/admin/_index.md

   url: https://www.kuleuven.be/kuleuven

 # Short bio (displayed in user profile at end of posts)
-bio: My research interests include distributed robotics, mobile computing and programmable matter.
+bio: My interests include robotics, autonomous vehicles and computer vision.

 # Interests to show in About widget
 interests:
 - Robotics
 - Autonomous Vehicles
-- Machine Learning (Computer Vision)
+- Machine Learning
+- Computer Vision

 # Education to show in About widget
 education: